Vancouver Island West International Program

 Students will learn about Canada's Indigenous people, and to appreciate their sense of place and history.
 This is where first contact with Europeans was made between Captain Cook and Chief Maquinna.

-Our small communities provide safe and caring environments and are very welcoming to International students.
+Our small communities provide safe, connected and caring environments and are very welcoming to International students.